-Item 4.5 - Case File No. 22-0030 - Public Hearing - The city is requesting the following:
+Public Hearing Case File No. 22-0030 // City of Blaine

+The City is requesting the following:

-- 1. Code amendment to Chapter 28 of the zoning code creating a Redevelopment District (RD). - 2.
-Rezoning certain parcels from I-2 Heavy Industrial, PBD-A and Regional Creation to 105th Avenue Redevelopment District (RD) and certain properties from I-2 Heavy Industrial and Planned Business District (PBD). - 3.
-Comprehensive plan amendment to land use designations on certain parcels from Planned Industrial/Planned Commercial (PI/PC) and Regional Recreation to Planned Commercial (PC) and certain properties from PI/PC to High Density Residential 2/Planned Commercial (HDR2/PC).
+- 1. Code amendment to Chapter 28 of the zoning code creating a Redevelopment district (RD). - Rezoning certain parcels from I-2 Heavy Industrial, PBD-A and Regional Recreation to 105th Avenue Redevelopment District (RD) and certain properties from I-2 Heavy Industrial to Planned Business District (PBD). - Comprehensive plan amendment to land use designations on certain parcels from Planned Industrial/Planned Commercial (PI/PC) and Regional Recreation to Planned Commercial (PC) and certain properties from PI/PC to High Density Residential 2/Planned Commercial (HDR2/PC).